Akademi Fantasia season 9: Auditions

 In addition to the above cities, for the first time contestants were allowed to audition via online.
 To audition, they were required to upload audition clip of them singing a pre-approved song in YouTube.
 Then, they were required to submit their application form together with their video link.
-The internet auditioners were called back in order to go through the second stage until the fourth stage of the audition.
+The internet auditionees were called back in order to go through the second stage until the fourth stage of the audition.
 Contestants were required to be between the ages of 18 and 45, and are Malaysian and Singaporean citizens who are not embedded with recording or management contracts.

 On 18 February 2011, forty semi-finalists were revealed as the candidates of Akademi Fantasia.
 Nevertheless, only twenty-five semi-finalists were selected to move on to the next round which was determined through public voting via online and based on professional jury.
 The online voting commenced on 18 February 2011, and ended on 8 March 2011.

 The twelve finalists who made it into the academy were revealed in a press conference which took place in ÆON AU2, Setiawangsa.